 Radiocommunication Bureau (BR) and Telecommunication Standardization Bureau Activities:

-- TSB and BR are working together with ITU-T Study Group 5 to develop two roadmaps to meet the targets set by the Connect 2020 Agenda.
-An update of the draft proposal is currently being prepared and discussions will take place during the ITU-T Study Group 5 meeting that will take place from 10 to 14 October 2016.
-The revised draft is being prepared with UNIDO, the Secretariat of Basel Convention and the United Nations University (UNU) that agreed to embrace the "Connect 2020 Agenda – Environmental Goals" as a common global agenda on e-waste management.
+- TSB and BR are working together with ITU-T Study Group 5 on the targets set by the Connect 2020 Agenda.
+An update of the draft proposal for the Connect 2020 Agenda was presented during the ITU-T Study Group 5 meeting that took place from 10 to 14 October 2016.
+Consequently, 4 new work items were created.
+The Connect 2020 Agenda is also being worked on with UNIDO, the Secretariat of Basel Convention and the United Nations University (UNU) that agreed to embrace the "Connect 2020 Agenda – Environmental Goals" as a common global agenda on e-waste management.

 Telecommunication Development Bureau (BDT) Activities